Optimizing Sparse SYK: Preliminaries

 \subsection{Gaussian states}

 We can also consider restricting $\ket{\psi}$ in the maximization of $\braket{\psi|H|\psi}$ to be over specific classes of states.
-One important such class is the set of \emph{Gaussian states}, which are the outputs of mean-field methods for estimating the ground state energies of fermionic systems and are efficiently-representable classically.
+One important such class is the set of \emph{Gaussian states}, which are the ground and thermal states of quadratic fermionic Hamiltonians.
+Additionally, they are the outputs of mean-field methods (e.g., Slater determinants which are outputs of Hartree-Fock are a subset of Gaussian states) for estimating the ground state energies of fermionic systems and are efficiently-representable classically (for a survey on fermionic Gaussian states, see \cite{Surace_2022}).

 \begin{definition}[Fermionic Gaussian states] For any orthogonal matrix $R \in SO(2n)$, we define the unitary operator $U_R\in U(2^n)$ acting on $n$ fermionic modes via its action on the Weyl--Brauer representation as: